MEPPA

 Until now, most strategies toward peace have focused on diplomats negotiating a final solution and failed to engage with peacebuilders working on the conflict at a people-to-people level every day.
 The Lowey Fund recognizes that sustainable and lasting peace must be built from the ground up to create a broad base of support.
 The fund is being administered through two different U.S. agencies: USAID for people-to-people programs and the U.S. International Development Finance Corporation (DFC) for economic projects.

 ALLMEP will continue to advocate for this fund and its implementation over the next five years.
 It is important to clarify: ALLMEP has absolutely no role whatsoever in the evaluation of concept papers or applications, nor in the allocation of MEPPA funding.
 Additionally, ALLMEP does not offer recommendations to USAID or any US government body for any organization to receive funding.
-For continuous updates, check out our living MEPPA FAQ.

 Our Partners in Support